+In order to ensure a consistent modal shape across samples, the excitation frequencies of the TPaDs varied from 22.4 kHz to 44.6 kHz, due to the different mechanical properties (density and Young’s modulus) and thickness of glass.
+These resonant frequencies were found without an artificial finger in contact.
 The relation between the ultrasonic friction reduction ability and the corresponding real power consumption was used to evaluate TPaD performance.
-Because friction reduction is variable across people and because no widely-accepted artificial finger design exists, we chose to measure the amplitude and frequency of the TPaDs and then to relate these measurements to friction reduction.
-This approach will be further discussed in Section \ref{friction_model_review}.
+Because friction reduction is variable across people and because no widely-accepted artificial finger design exists, we chose to measure the amplitude and frequency of the TPaDs and then to relate these measurements to friction reduction based on the model developed by Vezzoli, et al. and Sednaoui, et al. This approach will be further discussed in Section \ref{friction_model_review}.